alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-fish-shellfish.markdown

 s2.Tell them what you're exporting and the destination country.
 You'll either be asked who your official veterinarian is or for the name of the local authority officer who looks after for food law enforcement at your premises.
 Email [ovteam@apha.gsi.gov.uk](ovteam@apha.gsi.gov.uk) if you can't find a vet . s3.
 You'll be given the application form for the EHC you need.
 Fill it in and return it to the address on the form. s4.
 Your EHC will be sent to your official veterinarian within 7 working days. s5.
-Check your EHC’s guidance notes to find out if you need your EHC signed by your official veterinarian or an inspector from your [local authority](http://www.gov.uk/local-council). s6.
 Your official veterinarian will be asked to check that your animals meet the requirements of the country you’re sending them to.

 There's no fee for the certificate.